fatmacelebi/self_supervised_learning_medical_image/README.md

 # Citation
 Please use below to cite this paper if you find this repository useful or if you use pretrained models shared here in your research.

-Çelebi, F., Tasdemir, K., & Icoz, K., ......
-(2022).
+Çelebi, F., Boyvat, D., Guner, S.A., Tasdemir, K., & Icoz, K.(2022).
 IMPROVING MULTI-CLASS SENESCENT CELL SEGMENTATION USING SELF-SUPERVISED LEARNING ON BRIGHT-FIELD MICROSCOPY IMAGES.

 Manuscript submitted for publication.